 Tel. +44 (0)28 95367406

-Louise's pedagogic research interests include assessment and feedback, examining the sustainability of pedagogic practices and the effective use of digital technologies in art and design tertiary education.
-She is a Senior Fellow of the Higher Education Academy and Full Member of the Centre for Higher Education and Research Practice at Ulster.
+I am passionate about learning and teaching.
+Supporting the learning of students both inside and outside of the studio has been a key driver in the evolution of my research and teaching practices over the past two decades.
+My pedagogical research interests include learning spaces, the sustainability of pedagogic practices and the effective use of digital technologies in art and design tertiary education.
+She is a Senior Fellow of the Higher Education Academy and Full Member of the Centre for Higher Education and Research Practice at Ulster University.

 As Dean of Learning, Teaching and Enhancement, Susan is responsible for the University’s Learning and Teaching strategy.
 She leads on pedagogic research in the University and supports a range of strategic initiatives that enhance the student learning experience.
 Susan is on the Executive Board of the national Group for Learning and Teaching in Art and Design (GLAD).
 Prior to working at University of the Arts London, she was the Assistant Dean in the Faculty of Arts, Computing, Engineering and Science at Sheffield Hallam University.
 She has also worked at York St John University where she was Deputy Dean of the Faculty of Arts for nine years.
 She worked at London College of Fashion as the Teaching and Learning Coordinator from 1994-2003.

 Susan has led faculty, college and university wide projects on academic tutoring, study support, assessment regulations, retention, peer observation and pedagogic research.
 Her published research explores art and design pedagogy.
 She has a particular interest in art and design lecturers’ assessment practices.
 She has worked closely with the HEA and co-produced web based materials on assessment and the crit.

 Austerlitz N, Blythman M, Grove-White A, Jones BA, Jones CA, Morgan S, Orr S, Shreeve A, Vaughan S. (2008)